-A much more obscure fact is that Capcom has two other protagonists named "Ryu", upping the total to eight: Outside of the six mentioned above, there's also Ryu from Avengers (aka Hissatsu Buraiken) and Ryu from Trojan (Tatakai no Banka).
+A much more obscure fact is that Capcom has two other protagonists named "Ryu", upping the total to eight: Other than the six mentioned above, there's also Ryu from Avengers (aka Hissatsu Buraiken) and Ryu from Trojan (Tatakai no Banka).
 Incidentally both games were designed by Takashi Nishiyama, who took the name "Ryu" from the kanji in his given name.

 The Big Bad of Data East's Karnov is a hydra-type dragon named Ryu.